26weeks-ai/landing-page/client/src/content/blog/vo2-max.md

 Every 6–8 weeks during a dedicated VO2 block or after a consistent 5 % gain in peak 5-min power.

 **2. Can beginners improve VO2 max without intervals?**
-Yes—boost weekly easy mileage first; intervals add extra polish once an aerobic base is set. (*“improve VO2 max without HIIT”*)
+Yes—boost weekly easy mileage first; intervals add extra polish once an aerobic base is set.

 **3. Do smartwatches give accurate VO2 max numbers?**
 They’re useful trends but can be ± 5 %.
-Confirm with a lab test quarterly. (*“wearable VO2 max accuracy”*)
+Confirm with a lab test quarterly.

 **4. What’s a good VO2 max for a 40-year-old runner?**
-Anything above 46 ml·kg⁻¹·min⁻¹ is considered excellent for men; 37 + for women. (*“VO2 max chart by age and gender”*)
+Anything above 46 ml·kg⁻¹·min⁻¹ is considered excellent for men; 37 + for women.

 **5. Does weight loss always raise VO2 max?**
-Relative VO2 max may rise as body mass drops, but extreme dieting can lower haemoglobin and negate gains. (*“VO2 max and weight loss”*)
+Relative VO2 max may rise as body mass drops, but extreme dieting can lower haemoglobin and negate gains.

 ---

-### Enjoyed the read?
+### Next step

-If this guide levelled-up your training IQ, **share it with your run crew** and tag a friend who needs a fresh endurance boost!
-What’s the biggest VO2 max myth you’ve heard?
-Drop it in the comments.
+Want a plan that adjusts your VO2 work, easy mileage, and recovery day-by-day?
+[Join the 26weeks.ai waitlist](/waitlist).

 ---